lucasscarioca/nuxtcf/README.md

 # Nuxtcf Starter Template

 Nuxt + Cloudflare + a few more things.
-Why not NuxtHub or NuxFlare?
-Because I don't want a Cloudflare wrapper, specially not a paid one.
-Cloudflare is easy to use as it is, unlike the chaotic mess of AWS.

 ## Stack